psas/lv4-mdo/rocket_farm/readme.md

 The rockets are ordered in sequence, and there are engine files in ~/.openrocket/ThrustCurves/ that correspond numerically.

-Just restart openrocket to load new engines, then select the corresponding engine when opening rocket in openrocket.
+Just restart openrocket to load new engines, then select the corresponding engine when opening rocket in openrocket (Motors & Configuration -> Select motor -> PSAS [Run#].
 Make sure you adjust ballast weight in nosecone and fin size/shape to maintain stability > 2 throughout flight, if you must.

 Openrocket simulation settings to emulate actual launch site: